 - What are the application deadlines for the degree programs?

-In addition to our early consideration and priority admissions deadlines, The Adler School employs a rolling admissions process for all (delete Masters) academic programs, which means we continue to accept applications until all spaces in our programs have been filled.
+In addition to our early consideration and priority admissions deadlines, Adler University employs a rolling admissions process for all (delete Masters) academic programs, which means we continue to accept applications until all spaces in our programs have been filled.
 While this offers additional time to complete an application, it is important to note that our programs fill early, and securing official transcripts and letters of recommendation can take time.

 - Can degree programs be completed on an evening and/or weekend basis?